team-earth/data/mental-health-nova-scotia/README.md

 # Mental Health and Addiction in Nova Scotia

-This folder contains the structured outline and visual resource map for the systems-level guidebook:
+This folder contains the structured outline and linked resource data for the systems-level guidebook:
 **Mental Health and Addiction in Nova Scotia: A Map of Challenges, Solutions, and Community Resources**

 This resource organizes a broad range of challenges and potential interventions related to mental health and addiction in Nova Scotia.
 It is designed to help community leaders, service providers, and system navigators see how local efforts can align and where support is most needed.